 Looking for sediment dewatering filter bags?
 You're not alone!
 A customer recently contacted us looking for these bags to contain sediment and was wondering what sizes were available, if they could be used on construction sites, and the approximate cost of these bags.
-See options for this type of sediment retention.
+See options below for this type of sediment retention.

 Dewatering Bag Information

 The Dewatering Filter Bag is an economical product designed to retain sediment and soils as stormwater or other water runoff materials flow into the bag.
 This type of water can be pumped into the bags to filter out materials as they are flowing off the site or being stored in ponds around your construction site location.

 The dewatering bag has been used for various applications to help retain sediment, sludge and more.
 Some common applications for these dewatering bags have included the following: